-(1) Management's current estimates of inventory are based on a FRC Forest Valuation Inventory Report dated as of November 2004.

-(2) Merchantable Forest Inventory includes all trees with a diameter greater than 10 cm measured at a height of 1.4 m from the ground.
-Management estimates that this represents all trees above approximately 30 years of age.

-(3) Long run sustainable yield reflects management's estimates of the volume of timber that can be harvested for an indefinite period of time based on Acadian's 2006-2010 forest management plan for the NB Timberlands.
+- (1) Management's current estimates of inventory are based on a FRC Forest Valuation Inventory Report dated as of November 2004, adjusted for growth and harvest through 2008. - (2) Merchantable Forest Inventory includes all trees with a diameter greater than 10 cm measured at a height of 1.4 m from the ground.
+Management estimates that this represents all trees above approximately 30 years of age. - (3) Long run sustainable yield reflects management's estimates of the volume of timber that can be harvested for an indefinite period of time based on Acadian's 2006-2010 forest management plan for the NB Timberlands.